You are listening to the Sean Hannity Radio Show Podcast.

 Let me ask you.

-Yeah, though I think that's extraordinarily well said.
+Yeah, I think that's extraordinarily well said.

 Let me ask you specifically about Hillary.

-When you were on TV with me the other night, you I I brought up a quote that you had given recently to the New York Times, and you accused the press in America of supporting Hillary Clinton.
+When you were on TV with me the other night, I brought up a quote that you had given recently to the New York Times, and you accused the press in America of supporting Hillary Clinton.

 You said the American liberal press is falling all over themselves to defend Hillary Clinton.